Subscribe by Email

 • Inspecting the integrity of the septic tank / cesspool after septic tank pumping.

-• Inspecting the condition of the inlet and outlet baffles.
+• Inspecting the condition of the septic inlet and outlet baffles.

 • Flushing toilets to observe level changes in the tank or possible problems.